Whose standard is it anyway?

 The structural failure modes

 Capture by infrastructure ownership.
 The specification is open, but the domain, the registry, the certificate authority, or the directory service is owned by a single party.
-This is the WordPress.org pattern.
+The WordPress.org pattern.
 It looks fine until the owner decides it isn't.

 Capture by sponsor concentration.
 The specification is governed by a coalition, but the coalition is dominated by vendors with commercial interests in adjacent products.
-This is the C2PA pattern.
 It works while the sponsors agree, and produces stalemates or unilateral extensions when they don't.

 Capture by founder dependency.
 The specification is excellent, but the project depends on a small group of founders who can be politically exhausted, commercially co-opted, or simply move on.
-This is the risk FAIR ran, and which Joost de Valk has been honest about.
-Linux Foundation governance helps, but it is not a guarantee.
+Independent foundation governance helps, but it is not a guarantee.

 A buyer evaluating a standard should ask, in order: who owns the infrastructure the standard runs on, who funds the governance body, and what happens to the standard if the founders leave.
 If the answers are uncomfortable, the standard is not as independent as the marketing claims.